Carrier Strike Group 5

 CSG 5 is responsible for unit-level training, integrated training, and material readiness for the group's ships and aviation squadrons.
-As the only continuously forward deployed carrier strike group, the CSG-5 staff does not stand down when the strike group is in Yokosuka, but instead continues to maintain command responsibilities over deploying Carrier Strike Groups and independently deployed cruisers, destroyers, and frigates that operate in the Seventh Fleet operating area.
+As the only continuously forward-deployed carrier strike group, the CSG-5 staff does not stand down when the strike group is in Yokosuka, but instead continues to maintain support ROR deploying Carrier Strike Groups, that operate in the Seventh Fleet operating area.
 The commander and staff are also responsible for the higher level Task Force 70 duties throughout the year in addition to the CSG-5 duties.
-The composition of the strike group in immediate proximity of the Ronald Reagan varies throughout the year.
+The composition of the strike group in immediate proximity of the George Washington varies throughout the year.

-The CSG 5 Commander also serves as Battle Force Seventh Fleet and Commander, Task Force (CTF 70) for 7th Fleet.
-In these responsibilities, CSG 5 serves as the Commander of all surface forces (carrier strike groups, independently deploying cruisers, destroyers and frigates) in the 7th Fleet area of responsibility.
-CTF 70 also serves as the Theater Surface Warfare Commander (TSUWC) and Theater Integrated Air Missile Defense Commander (TIAMDC) for Seventh Fleet.
+The CSG 5 Commander also serves as commander, Task Force (CTF 70) for 7th Fleet.
+In these responsibilities, CSG 5 serves as the Theater Strike Warfare Commander (TSTWC), commander of the George Washington carrier strike group, and provides advice and support to other Carrier Strike Groups operating in the Seventh Fleet Operating area.
+As the Theater Strike Warfare Commander, CSG-5 is responsible for coordinating fires against land targets throughout the Seventh Fleet Operating Area.
+Since 2023 CTF-70 also oversees CTF-71 the Theater Surface Warfare Commander, duties assigned to Destroyer Squadron 15 (DESRON 15).

+As CTF-71, DESRON 15 oversees all independently deploying U.S cruisers, destroyers, frigates, and Coast Guard Cutters operating in the 7th Fleet area of responsibility.

+CTF-70 oversees two forward-deployed cruisers, USS Chancellorsville (CG-62) and USS Antietam (CG-54), who alternate serving as Theater Integrated Air Missile Defense Commander (TIAMDC) for 7th Fleet.

-Ronald Reagan and the ten surface combatant ships operate out of Yokosuka, Japan, while CVW 5 operates out of Iwakuni, Japan, when not embarked on Ronald Reagan.
-Together, these units form the U.S. Navy's only continuously forward deployed (and largest) carrier strike group.
+George Washington and the ten surface combatant ships operate out of Yokosuka, Japan, while CVW 5 operates out of Iwakuni, Japan, when not embarked on George Washington.
+Together, these units form the U.S. Navy's only continuously forward-deployed (and largest) carrier strike group.